Sangria Is Experiencing a Renaissance This Summer

 But by the late 1990s, sangria had some perception problems.
 It was almost always made with cheaper red wine and often overly sweetened.
 Consumers ditched the drink.

 In recent years, sales have been on the rise as new ready-to-drink flavors and formats hit shelves.
-Tequila maker Jose Cuervo sells a white sangria that blends the classic lime margarita with red wine, citrus, and apple.
+Tequila maker Jose Cuervo sells a white sangria that blends the classic lime margarita with white wine, citrus, and apple.
 It also sells a red sangria margarita mix with red wine, apple, and pomegranate.
 Some of those flavors are more favored during the fall, as Jose Cuervo is angling to encourage consumption during colder months.

 The Wine Group’s Beso Del Sol brand features a pink sangria to target the rosé crowd and offers diverse packaging in the form of glass bottles, boxes, and portable Tetra Paks.